LunarEclipse363/bin_eye_bt_receiver/README.md

 # bin_eye_bt_receiver

-A Quick and Dirty receiver app for Binary Eye's Forward scan via Bluetooth functionality Written in Rust.
+A Quick and Dirty receiver app for [Binary Eye][binary_eye]'s Forward scan via Bluetooth functionality Written in Rust.

 You will need to install:
 ```bash